Help Documents

 Scoring Configuration

-This is the most important section.
-It controls what ClaimScore actually validates when a claim comes in.
+This section controls what ClaimScore validates when a claim comes in.

-First, there is a master toggle: Claim Form Validation.
-This must be turned on for any validation to occur.
+There is a master toggle: Claim Form Validation.

 Once enabled, three checkboxes appear: